 Learn how to paint a fall gnome!

 This beginner painting tutorial is of an adorable Fall gnome!
 I made a traceable for this so you do not have to draw him.
+This traceable is for a 12 x 16 canvas size, however, I do have other gnome canvas traceable sizes in my free traceable library!
 Or you can sketch him out lightly after you paint the background, whatever you prefer!

 You can also customize him to your liking with your own colors and designs on his hat.